 Probability: 80% Humpback / 40% Orca

 Whales begin their migration south.
-Still a great time for sightings, with the added benefit of fall colors appearing on the hillsides.
+Still a great time for sightings.
+Read the full September Guide →

 In Ketchikan, the "best time of day" for whales is less about the sun and more about the tide and boat traffic.
 Early morning tours (before 9:00 AM) often experience the calmest water and have the best chance of hearing whale songs through the hull.